CS-DS-125/125book/source/ValuesAndVariables/Values.rst

    .. fillintheblank:: cyu_values01

-      For each value, write its type to the right.
+      For each value, write its type - int, float, or str - to the right.

       ``1234``: |blank|